jared-fowler/prettyglm/README.md

 status](https://github.com/jared-fowler/prettyglm/workflows/R-CMD-check/badge.svg)](https://github.com/jared-fowler/prettyglm/actions)
 <!-- badges: end -->

-The goal of prettyglm is to easily create beautiful coefficient summaries for Generalised Linear Models.
+One of the main advantages of using Generalised Linear Models is their interpretability.
+The goal of prettyglm is to provide a set of functions which easily create beautiful coefficient summaries which can readily be shared and explained.

 ## Installation